tycharlie99/tycharlie99.github.io/posts/alg-sieve-of-eratosthenes/index.md

 ---
-title: "[Note] Sieve of Eratosthenes"
+title: "Sieve of Eratosthenes"
-description: "The algorithm to find the number of prime number."
+description: "How the Sieve of Eratosthenes efficiently finds prime numbers up to a given limit."
 publishedDate: 2024-11-05
 lastModified: 2025-08-12
 categories: ["Algorithms"]